ralfbiedert/cheats.rs/content/_index.md

     - If you still had access to `t` (via `unsafe`) they might still _look_ like valid `S`, but any attempt to use them as valid `S` is undefined behavior. {{ below(target="#unsafe-unsound-undefined") }}
 - We do not cover `Copy` types explicitly here.
 They change the rules a bit, but not much:
-    - They won't be dropped
+    - They won't be dropped.
     - They never leave behind an 'empty' variable location.

 </explanation>